While there’s plenty to explore within Gothenburg’s city center, just off the coast lies a perfect day trip destination: the Southern Archipelago.

 The Southern Archipelago consists of hundreds of islands ranging in size from small rocks in the sea to islands that are a couple of miles across, making them perfect for walking or cycling.

-Access to the Southern Archipelago is usually by ferry from Saltholmen, in the western part of Gothenburg.
+Access to the Gothenburg Archipelago is usually by ferry from Saltholmen, in the western part of Gothenburg.
 Ferries to and from the islands vary in schedule (roughly every hour, but check the schedules), but they run fairly late.
 You can buy a day ticket for all of Gothenburg that also includes unlimited ferry rides.
 At just 85 SEK ($10 USD), it’s a great value, as you can manage to visit several islands over the course of the full day.

 During the summer, there is a special ferry (#281) that runs from Stenpren in central Gothenburg, going all the way to Vrångö, the southernmost inhabited island of the archipelago.
 This was the ferry I opted to take to the Southern Archipelago.
 The full journey to Vrångö takes over an hour and a half since it winds its way around the islands, and there are a few stops, but it’s a pleasant journey that allows you to check out other places you may want to visit on your way back.